Clemens Fritz

 Clemens Fritz (born 7 December 1980) is a German former professional footballer who played as a right-back and as a defensive midfielder.
 He is mostly known for his 11-year spell at Werder Bremen.

 Having begun his career at Rot-Weiß Erfurt and Karlsruher SC, he joined Bayer Leverkusen in 2003, playing sparingly across his three seasons at the Bundesliga club.
 In 2006, he moved to Werder Bremen, winning the DFB-Pokal and helping them to the UEFA Cup final in 2009.
 Across all competitions, he has played over 300 matches for Bremen.

 In a two-year international career for Germany starting in 2006, he earned 22 caps and scored two goals.
 He was part of their team which finished as runners-up at UEFA Euro 2008.

-He announced his retirement at the end of the 2016–17 season.
+He retired at the end of the 2016–17 season.

 Club career

 Rot-Weiß Erfurt

 Born in Erfurt, then in East Germany, Fritz started his footballing career playing for hometown club Rot-Weiß Erfurt in the Regionalliga.